matplotlib/matplotlib/galleries/users_explain/axis/index.rst

 Controlling and Labelling Axis Objects
 --------------------------------------

-Matplotlib `~matplotlib.axis.Axis` objects can be controlled and manipulated using the `~matplotlib.artist.Artist` class.
+Matplotlib `~.axis.Axis` objects can be controlled and manipulated using the `~.artist.Artist` class.
 These tutorials cover the basics of the usage of Axis objects and controlling them in Matplotlib.

 For information on the `~matplotlib.artist.Artist` class, see the